aptos-foundation/AIPs/TEMPLATE.md

 ### Suggested developer platform support timeline

- > Describe the plan to have SDK, API, CLI, Indexer support for this feature is applicable.
+ > **Optional:** Describe the plan to have SDK, API, CLI, Indexer support for this feature, if applicable.

 ...

 ### Suggested deployment timeline

- > Indicate a future release version as a *rough* estimate for when the community should expect to see this deployed on our three networks (e.g., release 1.7).
+ > **Optional:** Indicate a future release version as a *rough* estimate for when the community should expect to see this deployed on our three networks (e.g., release 1.7).
  > You are responsible for updating this AIP with a better estimate, if any, after the AIP passes the gatekeeper’s design review.
  >
  > - On devnet?